Sep 08 2009

 Ring-billed Gull (photo by Chuck Tague)

-The gulls wheeled and dipped above the bayside trees.
-They were traveling in circles, swooping up, dropping down, zigging left, zagging right.
+The gulls wheeled and dipped above the bayside trees, traveling in circles, swooping up, dropping down, zig-zagging left and right.

-As I watched them a passerby asked, “What kind of gulls are those and what are they doing?”
+As passerby asked, “What kind of gulls are those and what are they doing?”

 They were ring-billed gulls on fall migration from their inland nesting grounds to their coastal winter zone, and they were hawking insects - some kind of flying ants.